telerik/xaml-docs/knowledge-base/kb-gridview-howto-add-context-menu-to-filteringcontrol.md

 ---
-title: How to add context menu to RadGridView FilteringControl
+title: How to Add Context Menu to RadGridView FilteringControl
 description: Implement a context menu for TextBox elements inside the FilteringControl
 type: how-to
-page_title: Showing a context menu for elements inside the FilteringControl
+page_title: Showing a Context Menu for Elements Inside the FilteringControl
 slug: kb-gridview-howto-add-context-menu-to-filteringcontrol
 tags: contextmenu, filteringcontrol
 ticketid: 1122194